borntofrappe/borntofrappe/playground/Utils/Markdown Parser/README.md

 # Markdown Parser

 With this project I try to create a script to parse markdown to HTML code.
-11ty considers the `.md` extension natively, but the effort is still useful to consider the desired output.
+11ty considers the `.md` extension natively, but the effort is still useful to consider the structure of the HTML markup.

 ## script-parser